Ext-DASH/BurpSidian/README.md

 # What is it?

 BurpSidian is a BurpSuite extension that automatically creates markdown files for visited pages.
 The extension is continuously watching SiteMap for InScope URL's and creates the markdown for you.
-The extension does not create markdown for resource files (line 128) and instead creates a seperate "Static Inclusions.md" with a list of the found inclusions.
+The extension does not create markdown for resource files and instead creates a seperate "Static Inclusions.md" and "Resources.md" with a list of the found inclusions and found resources.

 ### Key Features:
-- Creates md with the method in the file name.
 - Includes a link.
 - Lists all inputs found and their location.
 - Includes a sample request and response.
-- Shows comments, inline scripts, and forms found in the body.
+- Shows comments, inline scripts, forms and hidden elements found in the body.

 ### Page template:

-Filename: directory?urlParams(if any).md
+Filename: directory?urlParams(if any).md (this will be changed)
 #### Link: link
 ---
 #### Description: